karpizin/xpi-blocks/blocks/sensors/audio/analyzer/README.md

 *   **Threshold Triggering:** Automatically starts analysis when noise exceeds a certain level.

 ## 🔌 Hardware
-Works with any ALSA-compatible microphone, including:
+Works with any ALSA-compatible microphone.
+See the [Audio Hardware Guide](../../../../docs/AUDIO_HARDWARE_GUIDE.md) for recommended models including I2S and USB matrices.
-*   USB Microphones.
-*   ReSpeaker Mic Arrays.
-*   I2S Microphones (e.g., INMP441).

 ## 🚀 Quick Start